dazuma/toys/toys/docs/guide.md

     toys system -rv

+Long flags can be abbreviated, as long as the abbreviation is not ambiguous.
+For example, there is only one flag (`--recursive`) beginning with the string `--rec`, so you can use the shortened form.

+    toys --rec

+However, there are two flags (`--version` and `--verbose`) beginning with `--ver`, so it cannot be used as an abbreviation.
+This will cause an error:

+    toys --ver

 Pass a value using a long flag.
 The root tool supports the `--search` flag to search for tools that have the given keyword.